ntua-el15074/DEMET/README.md

     <img src="./assets/demet_cli_dementia.png" width="500" title="DEMET CLI tool">
 </p>

+## Data
+The data used in this research was provided by [DementiaBank](https://dementia.talkbank.org), from which we used two corpuses, Lu and Pitt to train and evaluate our models and explainability methods.

 ## Installation
 You can view the `requirements.txt` file [here](./requirements.txt).
 To install run this in your terminal: